Newcastle United have raided the Bundesliga to strengthen their positions ahead of what might be a struggle for survival over the next few months.

 To get a reasonable sample size, we needed to look at his stats over the 2017/18 and 2018/19 campaigns.
 Over that period of time, the 25-year-old averaged 7.49 chunk recoveries.
 For instance, Fabinho largely thought of as the best destroyer in the Premier League averages 7.02.
 That is not to say Bentaleb will be as great as the Brazilian, only he has it in him to be busy.

 Aerially, he chips in, also.
 He had been winning 1.61 duels a 90 in the 2.5 he tried.
-Bentaleb covers the floor well and protects his defence.
+Bentaleb covers the floor well and protects his defense.

 On the ball, he is just as handy.
 Of the 46 moves he tries on average, he finds that a team-mate with 81 percent of these and, impressively, close to 30 percent of all his moves are forward.
-Both latter stats emphasize two things: Bentaleb is innovative in his play, but he is also frugal with the ball.
+Both latter stats emphasize two things: Check Out Epson printer Adjustment Program Bentaleb is innovative in his play, but he is also frugal with the ball.
 He will take risks but he will also retain possession.